mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ##### Delete Variables
 To delete a variable, the [`delete`](https://jump.dev/JuMP.jl/stable/reference/constraints/#JuMP.delete) function from the JuMP package can be used:
 ```@example DCOptimalPowerFlow
-JuMP.delete(model.jump, new)
+JuMP.delete(analysis.jump, new)
 ```

 After deletion, the variable is no longer part of the model:
 ```@repl DCOptimalPowerFlow
-JuMP.is_valid(model.jump, new)
+JuMP.is_valid(analysis.jump, new)
 ```

 ---

 ## [Constraint Functions](@id DCConstraintFunctionsManual)
-JuliGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `Model` composite type.
+JuliGrid keeps track of all the references to internally formed constraints in the `constraint` field of the `DCOptimalPowerFlow` composite type.
 These constraints are divided into six fields:
 ```@repl DCOptimalPowerFlow
-fieldnames(typeof(model.constraint))
+fieldnames(typeof(analysis.constraint))
 ```

 !!! note "Info"